parkermac/LiveOcean/README.txt

 The folder forcing/dot_in has sub-folders, one for each run (e.g. cas6_v3_lo8b) where the code and template for generating the ROMS .in file for a given day are kept.

 Most of the code in forcing shares some input ant output structure that is contained in forcing_functions.py.
-For exmaple, this is the one place where we define acceptable command line inputs for each of the make_forcing_main.py. programs.
+For example, this is the one place where we define acceptable command line inputs for each of the make_forcing_main.py. programs.

 =====================================================================================